OpenVisualCloud/Ad-Insertion-Sample/README.md

 ### Launch browser:

-Launch your browser and point to `https://<hostname>` to play the streams and see ADs got inserted during playback.
+Launch your browser and point to `https://<hostname>` to see the sample UI.
+Double click on any video clip to play the stream and see ADs got inserted during playback.

 <IMG src="doc/adi-ui.gif" height="270px"></IMG>